-- Film Studies cluster
+- Film Studies concentration

-- Humanities cluster
+- Humanities concentration

-- Multidisciplinary cluster
+- Multidisciplinary concentration

-FILM STUDIES CLUSTER
+FILM STUDIES CONCENTRATION

-'Core' film courses fall within this cluster.
+'Core' film courses fall within this concentration.
 In these courses students learn the skills and concepts of the discipline and are exposed to the history of film, connecting the rise of cinema in the Caribbean to historical film movements from around the world.
-Students will discover that film consists of fundamental building blocks, including narrative, image, soundtrack, mise-en-scène and editing.
+Students will discover that film consists of fundamental building blocks, including narrative, image, soundtrack, mise-enscène and editing.

-HUMANITIES CLUSTER
+HUMANITIES CONCENTRATION